 Sunderland City Council’s Educational Visits Advisory Service is based at Derwent Hill.
 It provides advice and guidance on the management of educational visits.
 The service is available to schools, academies, youth groups and other establishments in Sunderland and across northern England.

-The service is delivered by Matthew Ellis, Andy Morris and Nigel Hooker, who are active members of the Outdoor Education Advisers’ Panel (OEAP).
+The service is delivered by Matthew Ellis, Andy Morris and Dan Steels, who are active members of the Outdoor Education Advisers’ Panel (OEAP).

 If you would like further information or to buy in to the Service, please contact us at Derwent Hill, or email EVAS@sunderland.gov.uk